CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

   review extension metadata, homepage, packaged layout, generated `prims.json`, versioning, and any NetLogo extension manager requirements before release.

+Open GitHub issue snapshot from 2026-05-01:

+- `#169` "Any plans for NetLogo 7?": effectively fixed by this migration once there is a usable NetLogo 7 release.
+Keep it open until release/announcement.
+- `#168` "syntax errors in the context demo section": should be handled during the docs refresh.
+Low-hanging; also intersects with the current anonproc syntax guidance.
+- `#165` "Tabs accumulate in the Tabs menu": possibly fixed by the NetLogo 7 tab integration, but not proven.
+Include this in desktop lifecycle verification.
+- `#159` "Create Widget in the default Interface Tab": not fixed.
+Still a larger feature with NetLogo desktop/zoom implications.
+- `#158` "There is not new line in xw:note": not fixed.
+Notes still use `JLabel`; HTML line breaks work, raw newline behavior likely does not.
+  Potentially low-hanging, but needs care around text escaping and Swing HTML.
+- `#157` "Synchronize all property access to a single thread": not fixed.
+  Migration improved event plumbing, but this remains a deeper concurrency design issue.
+- `#154` "Allow buttons to take tasks as commands": not fixed.
+More approachable now that callback command-block infrastructure has been tested, but still an API/export/import decision.
+- `#147` "Command center doesn't scroll after `show` from an xw button": unknown.
+Needs GUI verification; may be affected by current button job-owner behavior.
+- `#144` "Button styling doesn't work on OS X": maybe improved, not proven.
+  Needs Mac testing specifically.
+- `#142` "Invalid chooser selected item": still appears open.
+Current chooser code still does not validate selected items before writing state.
+- `#137` "Tab creation order export/import": likely still open.
+Import creates tabs before child widgets, but original tab creation order is not persisted as separate data.

 ## What Is Left To Do

 ### 1. API And Primitive Compatibility Audit